What Does Being Authentic Really Mean?

 To sum up: being authentic - to me - is about using my voice to help others.
 My voice.
 Not a facsimile of anyone else’s.
 It’s about all the bad hair days, because I don’t have the patience to sit there and faff about with the volume of hair that I have.
 It’s about being shy and doing it anyway, introversion be damned.
 If you meet me in person, if you watch one of my videos, or if you read one of my blog posts, it should be clear that I’m the same person, frizzy hair and all.

 I've put together a pdf download of the questions I tend to ask myself when I approach a subject I want to talk about.
 Seven questions that should help you get an idea of why you want to talk about the topic you've chosen, and how best to go about it.
-If you'd like a copy, just click the button below.
+If you'd like a copy, put your details into the opt-in box above.

 What does authenticity mean to you?
 Where are your lines in the sand?